Finite switching near heteroclinic networks: Dynamics near a heteroclinic network

 The nature of the sets $C_{ijk}$, as well as that of their images, determines the absence of infinite switching as we prove next.

 \begin{theorem} In quasi-simple heteroclinic networks such that at all nodes the Jacobian matrix has only real eigenvalues there is no infinite switching. \end{theorem}

 \begin{proof} Let $\xi_j$ be a distribution node.
-Then, $H_j^{\text{in},i}$ is made of at least one pair of cusps with symmetry axis $w^{in}$.
+Then, $H_j^{\text{in},i}$ is made of at least one pair of cusps with symmetry axis $w^{\text{in}}$.
 Recall that the sets $C_{ijk}$ covering $H_j^{\text{in},i}$ are the intersection of a number of cusps which depends on the number of outgoing connections from the distribution node.
 Since all eigenvalues are real, the image of the sets $C_{ijk}$ in $H_j^{\text{in},i}$ under the full return map to $H_j^{\text{in},i}$ is again the intersection of cusps.

 Using Proposition~\ref{lem:n-cusps}, we know that only a finite number of cusps, limited by the dimension of $H_j^{\text{in},i}$, can have all-to-all intersection.
-The fact that infinite switching requires an infinite intersection of cusps finishes the proof. \end{proof}
+The fact that infinite switching requires an all-to-all intersection of an infinite number of cusps finishes the proof. \end{proof}

 An immediate consequence is that, because no infinite switching occurs, chaotic behaviour cannot be observed near a quasi-simple heteroclinic network.
 If the heteroclinic network is asymptotically stable, then no chaos exists for the dynamics since all trajectories are attracted to the network.
 On the other hand, when the heteroclinic network is not asymptotically stable, chaos may appear only at a distance from the network.